CTSRD-CHERI/cheri-exercises/src/exercises/README.md

-C/C++ protection model and CHERI-RISC-V extensions to RISC-V. These exercises are intended to assist in these latter two areas, faulting in missing knowledge and experience while building on existing skills gained on other architectures (such as x86-64 and ARMv8). participants successfully completing these exercises will be able to:
+C/C++ protection model and CHERI-RISC-V extensions to RISC-V. These exercises are intended to assist in these latter two areas, faulting in missing knowledge and experience while building on existing skills gained on other architectures (such as x86-64 and ARMv8).
+Participants successfully completing these exercises will be able to:
 - Compile, run, disassemble, and debug RISC-V compiled C/C++ programs
 - Compile, run, disassemble, and debug CHERI-RISC-V compiled C/C++ programs